Skip to Main Content

 In your research, an author may refer to another researcher's work, or one author quotes from another's work.

-An indirect citation is when the ideas of one author are published in another author's text but you have not read or accessed the original author's work.
+An indirect or secondary citation is when the ideas of one author are published in another author's text but you have not read or accessed the original author's work.

 This is generally discouraged because authors are expected to have examined the works they cite.
 Always try and find the original work before indirectly citing it.